 There are many ways to tear your anterior cruciate ligament or ACL.
 Although some injuries occur as a result of being struck on the side of the knee, most ACL tears are non-contact in nature.
 Most ACL tears or injuries occur during a rapid pivot to stop and change direction.
-Usually the athlete was accelerating or decelerating rapidly; turning, pivoting or twisting.
-When the ACL tears, the knee buckles or gives out and frequently a pop is felt or heard and swelling occurs.
-This is typically followed by swelling of the knee.
-If you sustained a knee injury while pivoting, turning or twisting rapidly, heard a pop and experienced swelling, there is a very strong chance that you tore your anterior cruciate ligament.
-The knee might not swell immediately, instead it might swell after an hour or two — so get that ice on your knee as soon as possible.
-Ice should be applied 15 minutes on and 10 minutes off to minimize risk of frostbite, and you should have a towel or something else between a bag full of ice and your skin.
+Usually, the athlete was accelerating or decelerating rapidly; turning, pivoting or twisting.
+When the ACL tears, the knee buckles or gives out, and frequently a pop is felt or heard, and swelling occurs.
+If you sustained a knee injury while pivoting, turning or twisting rapidly, or heard a pop and experienced swelling, there is a very high probability that you tore your anterior cruciate ligament.
+The knee might not swell immediately; instead, it might swell after an hour or two – so get that ice on your knee as soon as possible.
+Ice should be applied 15 minutes on and 10 minutes off to minimize the risk of frostbite, and you should have a towel or something else between a bag full of ice and your skin.

 What is the immediate treatment for an ACL tear?

-If you suspect you have suffered a ligament tear in your knee, or more specifically, an ACL tear , you should immediately put ice on your knee, apply compression via an ACE wrap (not too tight) and obtain a pair of crutches… you may need to see your orthopedist or visit an Emergency Room for these.
+If you suspect you have suffered a ligament tear in your knee, or more specifically, an ACL tear, you should immediately put ice on your knee.
+Next, apply compression via an ACE wrap (not too tight) and obtain a pair of crutches.
+You may need to see your orthopedist or visit an Emergency Room for these.
 The ice should be used 15 min on and 10 min off and you can continue this for the first two to three days to minimize swelling.
-Immobilization or bracing of the knee after an anterior cruciate ligament tear is typically not necessary and moving the knee helps prevent stiffness and atrophy.
-Crutches are used after an Anterior Cruciate Ligament Tear to be sure that you do not suffer an instability episode where the knee gives out and you fall down.
+Immobilization or bracing of the knee after an anterior cruciate ligament tear is typically not necessary and moving the knee helps prevent stiffness and muscle atrophy.
+Crutches are used after an ACL injury to be sure that you do not suffer any instability episodes where the knee gives out, and you fall.
 Your Orthopedic Surgeon will let you know when you can walk without crutches.